Skip to main content

 Jets-Steelers Game total price history chart

-• Aaron Rodgers Over 1.5 Passing Touchdowns: The Jets’ run-stopping gaps and Rodgers’ revenge factor set him up for multiple scores.
+• Aaron Rodgers Over 1.5 Passing Touchdowns: The Jets’ run defense has gaps, and Rodgers’ revenge factor sets him up for multiple scores.

 Rodgers Passing TD price history chart